flutter/website/src/docs/release/breaking-changes/mousetrackerannotation-requires-parameter-key.md

 ## Migration guide

 There are 2 ways of migrating affected code.
-The first way requires little work, while the second is much simpler when the annotation's properties might change.
+The first way requires less work to migrate existing code, while the second is simpler to implement when the annotation's properties might change.

 ### The straightforward way
 The most straightforward way is by providing